-Parents/Guardians please send payments in an envelope clearly marked with student's full name and account number.
+Parents/Guardians please send payments in an envelope clearly marked with the student's full name and account number.
 We will gladly split the amount sent in among different family members if it is indicated on the envelope.
 Checks should be made payable to Windham School District.
 Students can also make deposits into their account during breakfast or lunch.
-Parents have online access and online payment options through: https://m.k12paymentcenter.com/
+Parents have online access and online payment options through https://m.k12paymentcenter.com/

-Should the account of a high school student be depleted, he/she will not be allowed to charge, but will be offered a designated meal.
-The designated meal will consist of a sandwich choice, vegetable, fruit and milk and the account will be charged for the meal.
+Should the account of a high school student be depleted, the District will allow students to purchase a meal, even if the student's meal account has insufficient funds.
+This policy applies to all complete meal offerings generally available at the cafeteria during breakfast and lunch.

 Credit will not be extended to staff.
 This procedure is in accordance with school board policy EFAA.
 Nutrition Services will make every effort to inform parents as to the status of the child's account.
 Students will be told of the account status as they purchase their meals and/or snacks.